The full cycle of

 Digital Transformation & PHEM Capacity

-Enhancing digital transformation for both systems and human resources, building a global pool of skilled public health and emergency responders who can lead, train, and sustain ePHEM adoption.
+The Lab strengthens digital transformation across systems and people, building a global pool of skilled public health and emergency professionals who can lead, train, and sustain ePHEM in their own organisations.

-Capacity development grounded in global PHEM standards, guidelines, and best practice
+Capacity development grounded in WHO PHEM standards, guidelines, and best practices

 Simulation-based competency building and continuous professional development for responders